Only children aged 5 years and over can be referred to the Early Toileting team.

-The School Nursing team provide early toileting advice if needed.
+The School Nursing team provides early toileting advice if needed.
 This is identified in a questionnaire completed by parents/carers before children start school.
+If support is required, families are directed to the 'Boss of your bladder' leaflet and ERIC website.

 Enuresis clinics are available for children who have not achieved night time continence by the age of 5 years.